When to Call Your Child's Healthcare Provider

 Call the healthcare provider if your child has:

-A fever that occurs after the child has become overheated like being in a hot room or car
+A fever (see Fever and children, below) that occurs after the child has become overheated from being in a hot room or car

-A fever in a child who has a weakened immune system from a health condition or medication
+A fever in a child who has a weakened immune system from a health condition or medicine

-Hallucinations (seeing or hearing things that aren't really there)
+Seeing or hearing things that aren't really there (hallucinations)

 Stiffness of the neck, a really bad headache, ear pain, or pain in the stomach